Evaluation Metrics and Model Selection 2026: The Truth Behind the Numbers

 Q3: How do I evaluate Unsupervised Learning?

 Use the Silhouette Score to see how dense your clusters are.
-But remember, the ultimate evaluation for Unsupervised ML is "Does this insight help the business?"
+But remember, the ultimate evaluation for unlabeled pattern discovery is "Does this insight help the business?"

 Q4: When should I ignore the scores?

 When they are "Too Good to be True."
 If your accuracy is 100%, you almost certainly have Data Leakage—you’ve accidentally given the model the answer during training.
-Check your Data Preparation!
+Check your thorough data sanitization!

 Conclusion: Numbers are a Language